 By News Team

-As the Formula 1 season continues, one of the ongoing narratives for the 2020 campaign will be Lewis Hamilton’s quest to equal Michael Schumacher’s record of seven world championships.
+As the Formula 1 season continues, one of the ongoing narratives for the 2020 campaign is Lewis Hamilton’s quest to equal Michael Schumacher’s record of seven world championships.

 Whether or not Hamilton does equal, or even surpass Schumacher’s F1 driver record, the debate as to who is the greatest of all time will rumble on.